-The initial visit is largely information-gathering and tends to last from one to one and a half hours.
+The initial visit is scheduled for 75 minutes.
 We will have an in-depth conversation about your current health concerns and your health history.
-We will formulate a treatment plan that works for you.
+While this first visit is largely information-gathering, we will formulate a treatment plan that works for you.

 I’ve never seen an ND, how do I know if it is right for me?

 Please contact us to schedule a complementary 10 minute telephone consult.
 This is an introductory interview for you to meet the doctor.
-We will briefly discuss your health complaints and goals but will not formulate any treatment plans as a more in depth interview is necessary to tailor treatment to you.
+We will briefly discuss your health complaints and goals but will not formulate a treatment plan or give any health advice as a more in depth interview is necessary to tailor treatment.

 What is a naturopathic doctor?

-Naturopathic doctors (NDs) are trained as primary care physicians and specialists in natural medicine at four-year, nationally accredited naturopathic medical schools.
+Naturopathic doctors (NDs) are trained in natural medicine at four-year, nationally accredited naturopathic medical schools.
 Naturopathic medical students practice diagnosis and treatment of patients under the supervision of attending physicians in their clinical rotations.
 I did mine at the Bastyr Center for Natural Health.
 In addition, to be eligible for licensure, NDs must pass two sets of national board exams.
-You can see a comparison of the naturopathic versus medical academic and clinical curricula here.

 Are you certified in Functional Medicine?
 No. I do respect the training that the Institute of Functional Medicine offers clinicians who are conventionally trained.
 But I do not feel the need to complete this program.
 Naturopathic medical training is a full-time 4-5 year program that covers the same topics and more.
 Naturopathic doctors are some of the favorite teachers at the IFM classes!